remygatins/BlackSeaBass_project/genome_notebook/BSB_PSMC.md

 Before plotting your results you will need to know the mutation rate `-u` and generation time `-g` for your specific species.
-Generation time is defined as the age at which 50% of the population has reproduced. *Holacanthus passer* is a protogynous species that has been estimated to reproduce as a female around 4 years of age while males tend to reproduce when they are 6 years old.
+Generation time is defined as the age at which 50% of the population has reproduced. *Centropristis striata* is a protogynous species that has been estimated to reproduce as a female around 4 years of age while males tend to reproduce when they are 6 years old.
 Therefore we chose to set generation time `g` at 5 years old.